 According to research by former Farm Bureau President Jack Sanders, Charleston was once a large grower and exporter of cowpeas and was known as the “Cowpea Capital of the United States.”
 Cowpea is the general name for black-eyed peas, field peas, crowder peas, southern peas, silver- and purple-hull peas and cream peas.
 The cowpea, known scientifically as avigna unguiculata, got its common name because the peas were first fed to livestock as a strong source of protein.
 People realized the benefits and flavor and have made these peas a staple on southern plates.

 The event will include a cook-off focusing on cowpea recipes created by professional chefs.
 A marketplace will feature arts and crafts, produce and other local items for sale.
-Returning this year will be a larger children’s area, entertainment, the photo contest, food vendors and a heritage area to share other parts of Charleston’s story such as Cherokee, Civil War and Wild River history.
+Returning this year will be a children’s area, entertainment, photo contest, food vendors and a heritage area to share other parts of Charleston’s story such as Cherokee, Civil War and Wild River history.